0xknwn/starknet-modular-account/docs/SDKS-MULTISIG.md

 You can re-run the script from the previous section to check the currently registered public keys.
-We provide a copy of that script named `03-registered-publickeys.ts` that you can run like below:
+We provide a copy of that script named `03-registered-publickeys.ts` that you can run:

 ```shell
 npx tsc --build